lyh543/vps_backup_utils/README.md

 ## Usage

 1. Run `pip install vps_backup_utils` on your VPS
 2. Write a Python script like the below one, and save on your VPS
-3. Add this script to your VPS's crontab
+3. Add this script to your VPS's crontab (execute `crontab -e`, and append `0 4  * * * /path/to/your/script.py` for example, which will run at 4:00 AM every day)

 ```python
 #!/usr/bin/env python